 Solar power plant DeLasol in Lapovo came online.
 With its 9.9 MW, it is the biggest in Serbia.
 The unit consists of almost 18,000 bifacial panels.

 Minister of Mining and Energy Dubravka Đedović attended the official launch of the DeLasol photovoltaic facility, the largest in Serbia.
-The 9.9 MW solar power plant is located in Lapovo in the central part of the country.
+The solar power plant with a 9.9 MW connection (11.8 MW in nameplate capacity) is located in Lapovo in the central part of the country.

 The government is adopting regulations and preparing strategic documents with the aim to create conditions for the construction of renewable electricity plants and secure supply for citizens and businesses, Đedović said.

 The minister added that the proposed changes to the Law on the Use of Renewable Energy Sources, which are entering parliamentary procedure, would enable auctions for market premiums for renewable energy producers and that it would open the way for Serbia to triple its wind and solar capacities in the next several years.

 The DeLasol solar power plant was built by MT-Komex.
 It spans 12.5 hectares and consists of 17,980 bifacial or two-sided panels.
 The technology enables them to generate electricity from below, from the reflection from the ground.

 Annual output is estimated at 15 GWh, equivalent to the consumption of 2,100 domestic households, the announcement adds.
 The company revealed that it intends to build four more solar power plants within two years.
 One unit would also be in Lapovo.

 The project that has just been completed is worth EUR 9 million, according to ProCredit Bank’s Serbian subsidiary, which financed the endeavor.

 The Karavasta solar power plant in Albania, which is under construction, will be the biggest by far in the Western Balkans